Postage stamps and postal history of Mauritius

 Mauritius, a small island in the southwest Indian Ocean, is important to the world of philately for a number of reasons.
 Its first two postage stamps issued in 1847, called the "Post Office" stamps, are of legendary rarity and value.
 They were the first stamps issued in any part of the British Empire outside of Great Britain.
-The unique cover bearing both “Post Office” stamps has been called "la pièce de résistance de toute la philatélie" or "the greatest item in all philately".
+The unique cover bearing both "Post Office" stamps has been called "la pièce de résistance de toute la philatélie" or "the greatest item in all philately".
 The cover was sold at auction, in Zurich, on 3 November 1993, for 5.75 million Swiss francs (inclusive of 15% buyers premium), the equivalent of about $4 million – the highest price ever paid for a single philatelic item up to that time.
 In addition, Mauritius is well known for the subsequent locally produced issues known as "primitives," also prized by collectors.

 Pre-adhesive stamps

-Mauritius’s first post office was opened on December 21, 1772 when the island was under French rule.
+Mauritius’s first overseas mail service functioned when the island was under French rule.
 Mail was delivered internally and by ship to and from France and India.
-Great Britain took over the island on December 3, 1810, and continued the overseas mail service.
-The internal service apparently dwindled and terminated but was revived in 1834.
-A few pre-stamp markings, applied by rubber stamp, exist from the 1780s during the French administration, and more are known from the subsequent British period.
+No stamps were ever issued by the French in Mauritius and no commercial postal activity took place in Mauritius.
+Great Britain took over the island by force of arms on December 3, 1810, and continued with the British version of the same overseas mail service.
+The internal service dwindled and terminated but was revived in 1834.
+A few pre-stamp markings, applied by rubber stamp, existed during the French administration, and more are known from the subsequent British period.

 The Victorian period

 In 1847, Mauritius followed Great Britain in issuing stamps carrying the image of the current regent of Great Britain, Victoria, which practice would be followed throughout the British Empire.
-Most of the early issues of Mauritius were locally designed and produced and have a distinct “primitive” character.
+Most of the early issues of Mauritius were locally designed and produced and have a distinct "primitive" character.